scrapy/scrapy/docs/topics/spiders.rst

    :ref:`topics-selectors` (but you can also use BeautifulSoup, lxml or whatever mechanism you prefer) and generate items with the parsed data.

-4. Finally, the items returned from the spider will be typically persisted to a database (in some :ref:`Item Pipeline <topics-item-pipeline>`) or written to a file using :ref:`topics-feed-exports`.
+4. Finally, the items returned from the spider will typically be saved to a database (in some :ref:`Item Pipeline <topics-item-pipeline>`) or written to a file using :ref:`topics-feed-exports`.